sh1zen/reql/docs/CONFIGURATION.md

   supported document policy list; each item names a real `format`, the matching `extensions` and optional `filenames`, and whether to `ingest` it structurally.
 Tree-sitter is always used for supported code parsing.
-PDF parsing is enabled only when the `compile.documents` policy for `pdf` has `ingest: true`.
+PDF parsing is attempted only when the `compile.documents` policy for `pdf` has `ingest: true`; text extraction requires the optional `pypdf` extra.
 During compile, ingested documents are processed locally by the deterministic document processor.
 It creates ranked `Concept` nodes, underlying `RawEvent` observations, `CO_OCCURS_WITH` term relations, and `REFERENCES` edges from document terms to code symbols when the same fragment explicitly mentions a compiled symbol.
 - `cache.enabled = false` disables incremental skip decisions.
 Compilation
   still runs, but `.reql/artifact-cache.json` is not read or updated.
 - `analysis.enable_hubs` is respected by the MCP `reql_hubs` tool.
 CLI REQL